MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

         \[SignInActivity \<IMicrosoftGraphSignInActivity\>\]: signInActivity
           \[(Any) \<Object\>\]: This indicates any property can be added to this object.
           \[LastNonInteractiveSignInDateTime \<DateTime?\>\]: The last non-interactive sign-in date for a specific user.
-You can use this field to calculate the last time a client attempted to sign into the directory on behalf of a user.
+You can use this field to calculate the last time a client attempted (either successfully or unsuccessfully) to sign in to the directory on behalf of a user.
 Because some users may use clients to access tenant resources rather than signing into your tenant directly, you can use the non-interactive sign-in date to along with lastSignInDateTime to identify inactive users.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is: '2014-01-01T00:00:00Z'.